sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 **These types are covered by General articles:**

-* A piece of investigative report.
+* A piece of an investigative report.
 * A news articles.
 * A blog posting.